DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Angela_Daly_def/index.markdown

 [IMG1]

-Fig. 1: Google’s specialized Shopping service.
-Source: European Commission.
+("Fig. 1.
+Google’s specialized Shopping service.
+Source: European Commission.")

 This would go further towards the ‘parity of appearance and placement’ that the Fairsearch-commission consumer research found increased